labd/go-commercelayer-sdk/api/docs/ManualTaxCalculatorDataRelationships.md

 NewManualTaxCalculatorDataRelationshipsWithDefaults instantiates a new ManualTaxCalculatorDataRelationships object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetTaxCategories

-`func (o *ManualTaxCalculatorDataRelationships) GetTaxCategories() AvalaraAccountDataRelationshipsTaxCategories`

-GetTaxCategories returns the TaxCategories field if non-nil, zero value otherwise.

-### GetTaxCategoriesOk

-`func (o *ManualTaxCalculatorDataRelationships) GetTaxCategoriesOk() (*AvalaraAccountDataRelationshipsTaxCategories, bool)`

-GetTaxCategoriesOk returns a tuple with the TaxCategories field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTaxCategories

-`func (o *ManualTaxCalculatorDataRelationships) SetTaxCategories(v AvalaraAccountDataRelationshipsTaxCategories)`

-SetTaxCategories sets TaxCategories field to given value.

-### HasTaxCategories

-`func (o *ManualTaxCalculatorDataRelationships) HasTaxCategories() bool`

-HasTaxCategories returns a boolean if a field has been set.

 ### GetMarkets